AlexEmashev/lsb-lightbox/Readme.md

 - Click thumbnail to show the lightbox
 - Individual image preview as well as go through a gallery
 - Responsive
-- Slideshow (auto playback)
+- Slideshow
 - Controls: next, previous image, close button, keyboard, swipe for touch screens
-- Smooth transitions and animations
+- Smooth transitions and animations using CSS
 - Localization

 ##Dependencies